Dante's Inferno: An Animated Epic

-Dante's Inferno: An Animated Epic is a 2010 adult animated dark fantasy film.
-Based on Dante's Inferno video game which is itself loosely based on Dante's Inferno, Dante must travel through the circles of Hell and battle demons, creatures, monsters, and even Lucifer himself to save his beloved Beatrice.
-The film was released on February 9, 2010.
+Dante's Inferno: An Animated Epic is a 2010 American adult animated dark fantasy film.
+Based on the Dante's Inferno video game that was itself loosely based on Dante's poem of the same name, the film is an anthology film that depicts the titular character traveling through Hell.
+It was released on February 9, 2010.

 Plot

-Returning from the Third Crusade (1189–1192), Dante arrives home to find his servants slain, his father dead and his beloved fiancee Beatrice dying of a stab wound to the stomach.
+Returning from the Third Crusade, Dante arrives home to find his servants slain, his father dead and his beloved fiancée Beatrice dying of a stab wound to the stomach.
 As she dies, Lucifer plucks Beatrice into the gates of Hell and Dante gives chase.
 Virgil appears and offers to guide him through Hell.
 They board Charon, a demonic, living ferry that takes souls to the First Circle of Hell.
 Charon commands demons to attack Dante, as no living being is allowed to enter.
 Dante fights them off, kills Charon, and steers him into the first circle, Limbo.

 In Limbo, Dante learns Beatrice was pregnant with his child while he was away, but miscarried.
 Attacked by demonic children, he and Virgil escape into a large building; they enter a hall of great rulers, philosophers, and thinkers.
 Moving on, they battle King Minos, whose task is to send condemned souls to their sin's corresponding circle of Hell.

 In the second circle, Lust, Dante is reminded that he was once unfaithful to Beatrice.
 Upon hearing this, Beatrice begins to lose faith.

 The pair come to a grotto where men and women who had lived their lives in gluttony are devoured by Cerberus, the great hound of Hell.
 Virgil tells Dante that the only way to the next circle is from within the beast, so Dante allows himself to be eaten.
 He encounters Ciacco, a man from his village, who confesses to gluttony; Dante tells him to be free and blesses him with his cross.
 Dante attacks and destroys the hound's heart to escape.

-In the fourth circle, Greed, Dante confronts his father.
+In the fourth circle, Greed, Dante confronts his father Alighiero di Bellincione.
 The pair trade barbs with each other and Dante kicks his father into a vat of boiling gold.

-In the fifth circle, Wrath, Dante recognizes Filippo Argenti who taunts him, only to be brought down by other wrathful spirits.
+In the fifth circle, Wrath (shown as Anger in the movie in a subtitle and spoken by Virgil), Dante recognizes Filippo Argenti who taunts him, only to be brought down by other wrathful spirits.
 Dante sees Lucifer in the city of Dis; he announces to the city's damned souls his intent to marry Beatrice.